Information taken from the DFE website

 If the school is to be a part of the local authority’s in-year co-ordination scheme, you must provide information on where parents can find details of the relevant scheme.

-You must also publish a timetable for organising and hearing admission appeals for your school by 28 February each year.
+You must also publish a timetable for organising and hearing admission appeals for your schools by 28 February each year.

 - include a deadline for lodging appeals which allows those making an appeal at least 20 school days from the date of notification that their application was unsuccessful to prepare and lodge their written appeal